 - Mandatory education at an Intoxicated Driving Resource Center (IDRC) at the cost of $230 per day

-For a second-time or third-time offense, you can face increased fines, and you can lose your driver’s license for years.
+For a second-time or third-time offense, you can face increased fines, longer periods of ignition interlock device requirements, and you can lose your driver’s license for years.

 Are There Defenses to Implied Consent Law Violations